 Check-up from the neck up

 Mental health is just as important as your physical health.
 This is a simple, online, private, mental health check-up that can help identify symptoms of common mood disorders.
-To learn more and access resources to help your staff, visit our check-up from the neck up web page.

 If you require additional assistance addressing mental health in the workplace please contact Occupational Health and Wellness by phone 519-824-4120 ext.
 52647 or email.